Problems With The Policy

 Share your Story

 Have you experienced sexual violence, dating violence, or discrimination at Columbia?
-Interested in having your story shared anonymously at a future survivor speak-out?
+Would you be interested in having your story shared anonymously at a future survivor speak-out?
 Share your story anonymously below.
 There's no right or wrong way to tell your story — you can share as much or as little as you want.
 No matter what you've experienced, your experience matters and you deserve to be heard.